clocklimited/TeaGame/README.md

 Winning players can request a clean mug or offer the loser the option to reuse their old mug.

 ## Evolving Game
 New rules can be implemented but must be agreed by a majority of at least 3 players, by the means of a +1/-1 on a pull request.
 The person suggesting the rule change cannot vote on the ruling.
+Pull requests must be open for a minimum of a week.

 ## New Rules
 When a player has lost and must make the drinks, in order to validate their exemption for the next game they wish to play, they must rely on three other players to remember that they lost.
 Over long time periods such as at the end of the day or Christmas - it is wise to detail the exemption somewhere!
 If at least three players cannot verify the player losing, then he/she forfeits their exemption, and exemption is void.
 It is also noted that attempting to actively "skank" (refuse) a legitimate exemption claim is not wise as it has previously resulted in active tea game players retiring from the game early in their career.

-## Most Jokers Drawn
-The highest number of Jokers drawn in one day to date, 5 Jokers pulled on 4th Sept 2007